Derma Sciences Medihoney Gel Wound and Burn Dressing

 Does MediHoney kill bacteria?

-This product is not an antiseptic, but it has antibacterial properties.
+It is not an antiseptic, but it has antibacterial properties.
 It reduces bacteria by drawing moisture up and out of the wound, which dehydrates the bacteria.
-It also lowers wound pH levels, which speeds up the healing process.
+It also lowers pH levels, which aids and speeds up the healing process.

 Can MediHoney be used on infected wounds?

 Yes, it can be used on infected wounds.